Ajimal14/mgeek.github.io/_posts/2016-01-30-Episode-2-:-Jack-&-Gones.md

 ---
 When i was 10, <br>
-Love for gaming was that high on me, i used to borrow gaming disks from my classmates,but eventually i copied all the games from my classmates had and left nothing to play with.<br>
+Love for gaming was that high on me, i used to borrow gaming disks from my classmates,but eventually i copied all the games my classmates had and left nothing to play with.<br>
 So then me and my classmate ,
 actually me derived a pattern to return the dvd's after copying it to our machines, we used to pay once and first i copy the disc and return to the shopkeeper by saying,